India, Argentina reaffirm commitment to deepen and diversify bilateral cooperation | Law-Order

 ''Terrorism in all its forms and manifestations, including cross-border terrorism, is completely unacceptable to the international community and must be combatted resolutely,'' they said.

-''Both sides agreed to promote exchange of visits between armed forces, defence training and collaboration for joint production of defence related equipment,'' the statement said.
+''Both sides agreed to promote the exchange of visits between armed forces, defence training and collaboration for joint production of defence-related equipment,'' the statement said.

 Highlighting its expertise and immense production capacities, India offered tie-ups in vaccine production making Argentina a regional base.